Many Ways to Detox

 The best method is to rotate on & off.
 Take a binder for several days to0 a week, then go off of it for the same amount of time.
 This will allow your body to continually improve its nutrient levels and organ health before you begin a next round of binders.

-As nutrient supply drops and gut health suffers, sleep A main characteristic of heavy detoxing (and worsened gut health due to binders) is terrible sleep — and for quite obvious reasons.
+As nutrient supply drops and gut health suffers, sleep can suffer, too.
+A main characteristic of heavy detoxing (and worsened gut health due to binders) is terrible sleep — and for quite obvious reasons.

 When inflammation is high, gut health is low, nutrients are being lost — sleep is less likely to happen.